Verizon's new 'unlimited' plans are full of restrictions | Pocketnow

 Unfortunately, not even Beyond Unlimited customers can go beyond 720p smartphone video streaming, with 4G LTE speed reductions possible (read pretty much guaranteed) after going over a 22GB data bucket.

 Obviously, folks thinking of saving a few bucks by signing up for the Go Unlimited plan need to take more stipulations and constraints into consideration, starting with “DVD-quality” streaming.
 Period.
-No HD allotment at all, so if you own, say, a large HDR-capable QHD+ phone, you’re stuck Netflix and chilling at sub-par quality day in and day out.
+No HD allotment at all (aside from tablet users), so if you own, say, a large HDR-capable QHD+ phone, you’re stuck Netflix and chilling at sub-par quality day in and day out.

 Your “unlimited” mobile hotspot access is also limited to 600Kbps maximum speeds, and perhaps worse still, “times of congestion” can slow you down regardless of your personal data use.
 That’s bad and Verizon should feel bad for charging $75 and up a month.